 Population projections

 The most recent full set of projections—including variants to assess the impact of higher or lower net migration—used mid-2018 as the beginning of the projection period.
-In these projections, ONS provides a principal projection reflecting the most ‘likely’ population developments on the basis of recently observed trends, and a number of variant projections, intended to capture the uncertainty of the assumptions by showing the impact on population dynamics if one or more components of demographic change differ from the principal projection.
-For comparative purposes, an important variant projection is ‘zero net migration’ (aka ‘natural change only’), which assumes migration inflows and outflows exactly equal at all ages throughout the projection period (with same fertility and life expectancy as the principal projection).
+In these projections, ONS provides a principal projection reflecting the ‘most likely’ population developments based on recently observed trends, as well as a number of variant projections intended to capture the uncertainty of the assumptions by showing the impact on population dynamics if one or more components of demographic change differ from the principal projection.
+For comparative purposes, an important variant projection is ‘zero net migration’ (aka ‘natural change only’), which assumes migration inflows and outflows are equal at all ages throughout the projection period (with the same fertility and life expectancy as the principal projection).
 In this scenario, future population change is driven only by births and deaths.
 The comparison between the principal projection and the zero net migration variant allows one to assess the overall impact of net migration on population trends – i.e. including both the direct contribution and its impact on natural change.

-In 2022, the ONS published updated projections based on 2020 data, but did not include any variants.
-It then updated this 2020-based projection in light of unexpectedly high net migration estimates, publishing a new projection in January 2023.
-This most recent principal projection assumes that net migration will level off at 245,000 per year from 2026-7 onwards.
-This figure represents the estimated 22-year average net migration preceding the most recent projection.
-The net migration assumption was increased from 205,000 per year in the previous projection that was published in January 2022, following an ONS review of its methodology.
+In 2022, the ONS published updated projections based on 2020 data but did not include any variants.
+It then updated this 2020-based projection in light of unexpectedly high net migration estimates, publishing a new projection in January 2023 and produced a 2021-based projection in January 2024.
+This most recent principal projection assumes that net migration will level off at 315,000 per year from 2027-8 onwards.
+This figure represents the estimated 10-year average net migration preceding the most recent projection.
+The net migration assumption was increased from 205,000 per year in the January 2022 projection, following an ONS review of its methodology.

 Net migration exceeded natural change for most of the past two decades

-Population estimates show that net migration was a major component of population growth over the past two decades (Figure 1), making up 60% of population growth from 2001 to 2020.
-Natural change—i.e. the difference between the number of births and deaths—has remained positive throughout the last two decades, but has fallen since 2011.
+Population estimates show that net migration was a major component of population growth over the past two decades (Figure 1), making up 60% of population growth from 2004 to 2022.
+Natural change—i.e. the difference between the number of births and deaths—has remained positive throughout the last two decades but has fallen since 2011.

 Figure 1

-The UK population is projected to grow to approximately 72.4 million by mid-2045
+The UK population is projected to grow to approximately 76.6 million by mid-2046

-The most recent population figures from the Office for National Statistics projected that the UK population would grow to 72.4m by mid-2045.
-They assumed that net migration would average 245,000 in the long term, starting from mid-2027, i.e. a decline from the unusually high net migration levels seen immediately after the pandemic.
-The projected rate of growth in the coming 25 years (5.4m or 8.0%) was slower than the rate of growth seen in the previous 25 years from mid-1995 to mid-2020 (9.1m or 15.6%).
-Under this projection, the UK population would reach 70 million by mid-2031.
+The most recent population figures from the Office for National Statistics projected that the UK population would grow to 76.6 million by mid-2046 (Figure 2).
+They assumed that net migration would average 315,000 in the long term, starting from mid-2027, i.e. a decline from the unusually high net migration levels seen immediately after the pandemic.
+The projected rate of growth between mid-2021 and mid-2046 (14.2%, equivalent to 9.5 million people) is lower than the rate of growth seen in the previous 25 years, from mid-1996 to mid-2021 (15.2%).

 Figure 2

-The projected population increase from the 2018-based projections can be broken down into three components: the natural change that would occur in the absence of net migration during the projection period (zero net migration variant); the direct contribution of post-2018 net migration (i.e. the number of individuals who will migrate to the UK minus the number of those who will leave the country); and the indirect contribution of post-2018 net migration, i.e. its effect on natural change.
+The projected population increase from the 2021-based projections can be broken down into three components: the natural change that would occur if net migration was zero during the projection period; the direct contribution of post-2021 net migration (i.e. the number of individuals who will migrate to the UK minus the number of those who will leave the country); and the indirect contribution of post-2021 net migration, i.e. its effect on natural change.

 Scotland and Wales would experience population decline without future net migration

 Demographic and migration trends differ considerably across the four UK constituent nations, and future population scenarios reflect these differences.
-According the ONS principal projection published in January 2023, England would experience the fastest population growth, at 9% over the next 25 years.
+According to the ONS’s 2020-based principal projection, published in January 2023, England would experience the fastest population growth, at 9% over the 25-year forecast period.
 Wales and Scotland were projected to have slower rates of increase, at 5% and 1% respectively.

 To understand the impacts of net migration, we must return to the 2018-based population projections (Figure 3).
-In England and Wales, net international migration was projected to make the largest contributions to population change by 2043 (+ 8% and +5%, respectively).
-Scotland would experience considerable population decline (-8%) in the absence of net international migration or ‘cross-border migration’ from other parts of the UK, and it is also the nation that receives the highest percentage population growth as a result of net cross-border migration.
-In contrast, in Northern Ireland (which has the highest fertility rate amongst UK nations), natural change without net migration is projected to be the main driver of future population trends (+4%).
+In England and Wales, net international migration was projected to make the largest contributions to population change by 2043 (+8% and +5%, respectively).
+Scotland would experience considerable population decline (-8%) in the absence of net international migration, and it is also the nation that receives the highest percentage population growth due to cross-border migration from other parts of the UK.
+By contrast, natural change without net migration is projected to be the main driver of future population trends in Northern Ireland (+4%), due to its higher fertility rate.

 Figure 3